Clubs and Organizations

 Mission Statement: To recruit minority students to schools and colleges of optometry; and to enhance the delivery, effectiveness and efficiency of eye and vision care services in communities with little or no eyecare presence.

 How Do I Join/get involved?
-Attend the first meeting for more information. $20 application fee.
+Attend the first meeting for more information. $20 application fee (includes tshirt, Spanish-English dictionary for eyecare providers, & NOSA pin)

 Mission Statement: We are dedicated to advancing the profession of optometry and serving optometrists in meeting the eye care needs of the public.
 NJSOP is focused on improving the quality and availability of vision care and we fulfill this objective by providing reliable and current information regarding eye care and health care policies.
 One of our most important responsibilities is to educate the public to enhance and ensure competent, quality patient care along with promoting the importance of routine comprehensive eye exams.
 Additionally, NJSOP assists members in conducting their practices successfully in accordance with the highest ethical standards of patient care.